 Consumption of (red) meat

 Today's meat consumption is often overestimated, depending on the calculation method used.
 In Italy, real intake is about 40 kg/p/y whereas the FAO reports 85 kg/p/y, which is based on carcass equivalent weight [Russo et al. 2016].
 A similar ratio is found in France, with about 50 kg/p/y [Crédoc 2018], far below the 85 kg/p/y based on carcass equivalent weight [FranceAgriMer 2021].
 In the US, per capita red meat consumption is estimated at 70 kg/p/y, plus 50 kg poultry, using carcass equivalent weight [World in Data 2017], but according to NHANES data, beef consumption by Americans aged 2 years and older averages 15 kg/p/y (42 g/p/d), of which fresh lean beef constitutes 12 kg/p/y (33 g/p/d), being below the upper limit set by US health recommendations [Lau et al. 2023].
+Another estimate puts the average red meat consumption in the US at 34 g/d, which is even lower than the global average of 51 g/d [Beal et al. 2024].
 Similarly, in the EU-27, per capita consumption of red meat has been estimated at 31 kg/y (85 g/d), consisting of 8 kg/y (23 g/d) of beef and lamb and 23 kg/y (62 g/d) of pork.
 In addition, poultry contributes 12 kg/y (32 g/d) [Westhoek et al. 2016].
 For the UK, an average real meat intake of 30 kg/p/y was reported, of which 9 kg/p/y of red meat, 10 kg/p/y of processed meats, and 13 kg/p/y of white meat [Stewart et al. 2021].
 These amounts may be substantial, but at best comparable and likely below what was consumed ancestrally [estimated by some authors at levels of up to 300-400 kg for Pleistocene diets; see elsewhere].
 In addition to meat, Europeans consume dairy, butter and animal fats, eggs, and fish/seafood at levels of 7-11%, 3-6%, 1-2%, and 1-2% of the total caloric intake [Westhoek et al. 2016].

 Trends in (red) meat consumption